-Stratford is a success story, a wonderful country town that refuses to surrender to the depopulization syndrome plaguing rural centers worldwide.
-As the story goes, in 1952, upon hearing the announcement that the Canadian National Railways (the region's largest employer) was closing the doors of its Stratford facility, a young journalist by the name of Tom Patterson approached his council for a loan.
-His plan was to find and bring back a troupe of actors...
+Stratford is a success story: a wonderful country town that refuses to surrender to the depopulation plaguing rural centers worldwide.
+As the story goes, in 1952, upon hearing that the Canadian National Railways (the region's largest employer) was closing the doors of its Stratford facility, a young journalist by the name of Tom Patterson approached his council for a loan.
+His plan was to attract a troupe of actors...
 Read More